 Q: Is it correct to say "I am use to something"?

 A: No, it is incorrect.
-The correct phrase is "I am used to something."
-The word "used" functions as an adjective in this context, describing the state of being accustomed to something.
+On the flip side, the correct phrase is "I am used to something. " The word "used" functions as an adjective in this context, describing the state of being accustomed to something.

 Q: Can I use "used to" followed by an infinitive (to + verb) when expressing familiarity?

-A: No. When expressing familiarity, you must use "be used to" followed by a noun, pronoun, or gerund (verb+ing).
+A: No. On the flip side, when expressing familiarity, you must use "be used to" followed by a noun, pronoun, or gerund (verb+ing).
 Using an infinitive after "be used to" is grammatically incorrect.

 Q: What's the difference between "I used to live here" and "I am used to living here"?